 “We jumped in with both feet last fall,” he says.

-First on the list, equipping a 2008 Gleaner R65 combine with an InCommand 1200 display, SteadySteer, and TerraStar X for GPS 7500.
+First on the list, equipping a 2008 Gleaner R65 combine with an InCommand 1200 display, SteadySteer, and TerraStar-X for the GPS 7500 receiver.

 “Adding yield monitoring system within InCommand was a major part of that,” Zimmerman says.
 “We wanted an accurate account of yields from the 2022 harvest, so we could compare those with future numbers to see if we are making the right decisions.”